xrodpim/FullCycle/DOCKER/Desafio_Nginx/README.md

 Command 'docker ps -a' shows available containers.
 Command 'docker-compose logs' shows the log of running the  docker-compose.yaml.

-After running the docker-compose.yaml file, the folder /mysql will has several files related to the MySQL database, locally.
+After running the docker-compose.yaml file, the folder /mysql will have several files related to the MySQL database, locally.
 So that data will not by lost if the MySQL container is vanished.